Dalhart, Texas: Geography

 Dalhart sits in the Southern Great Plains and is heavily impacted by its agriculture industry.
-Dalhart is about 70 miles northwest of Amarillo, the nearest city that has a population over 100,000.
+Dalhart is approximately 70 miles northwest of Amarillo, the nearest city that has a population over 100,000.

-Dalhart sits at the intersection of U.S. Highway 87, 385, and 54.
+Dalhart sits at the intersection of U.S. Highways 54, 87 and 385.
 Two miles south of Dalhart is the former Rita Blanca State Park, site of Rita Blanca Canyon, now maintained by the City of Dalhart.
 It is 1,680 acres, plus the 160 acres of Lake Rita Blanca, on Rita Blanca Creek.
 The park has playground equipment and hiking/biking/riding trails.
-The city has added a Lake Center at which guests can check-out various items such as bicycles, board games, fishing poles & tackle, golf discs, and more.
+The city has added a Lake Center at which guests can check-out various items such as bicycles, board games, fishing poles and tackle, golf discs, and more.

 Dalhart is located closer to six other state capitals than to Texas' capital of Austin.
 In surface mileage (over major highways), Dalhart is 570 mi from Austin, but is 261 mi from Santa Fe, New Mexico, 313 mi from Oklahoma City, Oklahoma, 348 mi from Denver, Colorado, 448 mi from Cheyenne, Wyoming, 461 mi from Topeka, Kansas, and 544 mi from Lincoln, Nebraska.